cloudmesh-community/fa18-523-60/paper/paper.md

 ] )
 ```

-The *$sample* stage is used to sample out data by randomly
+The *sample* stage is used to sample out data by randomly
 selecting number of documents form input [@www-docs-mongodb].

 ```